Mohammad S. Abdeli: Early life

 Once an incident occurred where Al-Abdali was playing a match in the Central area of the Taif region with his friends, Abdali needed a player to fill in for the goalkeeper for the opposing team, so he brought his friend who played as their goalie.
 During the game he shot a powerful shot which hit his friend, which caused him to faint and then pass away the same day.
 Al-Abdali was then arrested but released.

 This incident got the attention of Saudi newspapers who wrote about him, and this caught the eye of Al-Nassr, who signed him.

 Club career

 Al-Abdali started playing for Al-Nassr in 1967.
 He became the first top goal-scorer of the Saudi League with 13 goals in the 1974–75 Saudi League, and also scored in the final game of the league.

 International career

 Al-Abdali played for the Saudi national team in the 1970s.
 He made his debut at the 1970 Gulf Cup, where he scored a goal against Kuwait in a 1–3 loss.
-He couldn't participate in the 1972 Gulf Cup due to a injuiry, however he played in the 1974 and 1976 editions.
+He couldn't participate in the 1972 Gulf Cup due to injury, however he played in the 1974 and 1976 editions.